 Some of our partners, accolades, and featured networks

-6 Single Family homes with 3 bedrooms and 3 full baths each.
-The total ARV per FTF internal valuation is $2,850,000.
-In addition to having a 750+ credit score the developer has partnered with an ex...
+Two Family home with 5 bedrooms and 3 full baths in Cleveland, OH.
+ARV per FTF internal valuation is $280,000.
+In addition to having a track record of residential renovation and rental management i...

 To-date, we’ve paid investors millions in interest payments and returned principal.
 On average, investors have earned an annualized return over 10.75% with principal repayment in under 10 months.